CoMeMak/blockly-desk/README.md

 Download blockly-desk.zip, then unzip it, find **your_folder/blockly/demos/code/index.html**, and open it in a browser (currently, only tested in Chrome).

+Alternatively, you can use this online Version: http://blockly-desk.comemak.at

 Under the menu item "Franka" you'll find a choice of five blocks (disregard the first block called **Precondition** for now):

 ![alt text](https://raw.githubusercontent.com/comemak/blockly-desk/master/franka_tasks.png)